Merna-Tarek/Login-System/README.md

 # Login-System
-A website that containes login, signup and welcome page.
+A responsive website that containes login, signup and welcome pages.

 Features: